Free-Geek/tmpsites/readme.md

 The web accounts are automatically deleted after 3 hours.

-This has only been tested with Amazon EC2, with an Ubuntu 14.04 "tiny" instance.
+This has only been tested with Amazon EC2, with an Ubuntu 16.04 "micro" instance.

 There are also a set of scripts that need to executed locally.
 These have only been tested on macOS 10.12.